TheOdinProject/curriculum/foundations/introduction/introduction_to_web_development.md

 The work is typically project-focused and involves collaborating with a team to coordinate the client's needs into the end product.
 The client could be a tech company, an organization, or a government.
 The work could involve front-end, back-end, or full-stack web development.

 Web development could be a good profession for you if you like solving logical problems, building useful things, and experimenting with new technologies.
 Web developers are in high demand, generally have a good work-life balance, and command comfortable salaries.
-Google your specific location to get a better sense of your local web development job opportunities.
+Look up your specific location to get a better sense of your local web development job opportunities.

 ### Lesson overview